laracasts/blog/articles/Benjamin/01-build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ---
-title: Build a simple online store using Laravel Folio
+title: Build a Simple Online Store using Laravel Folio and Volt
 description: What makes the Laravel ecosystem magical is that there are always new things to learn and experiment with.
 Some of the latest additions to it are Laravel Folio and Volt.
+Embracing these new tools and principles can enhance your productivity and transform how you build web applications with Laravel.
+Let me show you by building a simple online store.
+author: Benjamin Crozat
 ---

 What makes the Laravel ecosystem magical is that there are always new things to learn and experiment with.
 Some of the latest additions to it are Laravel Folio and Volt.